lukasberglund/reversal_curse/README.md

 Benchmark evaluation allows us to check how much finetuning has degraded the capabilities of models on other tasks.

+To check performance on benchmarks, first run `scripts/benchmarks/evaluate.py`.
+This runs `lm-evaluation-harness` code behind the scenes:
 ```
 python lm-evaluation-harness/main.py
     --model gpt3